OpenAtomFoundation/legal-license-translation/README.en.md

 ![输入图片说明](%E8%AF%91%E6%96%87%E8%AF%84%E5%AE%A1&%E5%AE%A1%E5%AE%9A%E7%A8%BF/%E4%B8%93%E5%AE%B6%E8%AF%84%E5%AE%A1%E5%9B%A22023.png)
 ## Review Process and Roadmap

 The experts will organise the review meeting(s) for the License of which there are at least five translations submitted.
-The panel votes to an candidate translation texts firstly, review and revise it line by line then.
-After published in the community at least one month to gather any suggestion (if any), the revised text becomes the finalized version released under CC0.
+The panel votes to an candidate translation texts firstly, reviews and revises it line by line then.
+After published in the community at least one month to gather any suggestions (if any), the revised text becomes the finalized version shared under CC0.

 As of now, the following [open source license translations](https://atomgit.com/OpenAtomFoundation/translation/tree/master/%E8%AE%B8%E5%8F%AF%E8%AF%81%E7%BF%BB%E8%AF%91) have been reviewed by the experts and publicly available: